 Archive: PA 184 of 2022 - Change to working after retirement rules

-The information below is an archive related to Public Act (PA) 184 of 2022, which changed the rules regarding working after retirement and how to report retirees who return to work.
-It serves as a record of information ORS provided to reporting units regarding implementation of the legislation.
+The information below is an archive of questions and answers related to Public Act (PA) 184 of 2022, which changed the rules regarding working after retirement and how to report retirees who return to work, effective July 25, 2022.
+It serves as a record of information ORS provided to reporting units regarding implementation of that legislation.

 These guides should only be used when instructed by ORS for the purpose of making adjustments as a result of an audit finding.